Palmer Park (Detroit): Palmer Log Cabin

+Witherell Woods

+Witherell Woods is a notable 70-acre forest stand located in Palmer Park east of the Community Building.
+This old-growth forest remnant dominated by oaks and American beech trees was a key reason for the park's original designation.
+Some of the larger trees are today over 350 years old.
+Three distinct natural communities are present in Palmer Park, and over 100 different species of native plants can be found, including several species of oaks, maples, and hickories; black gum, and sassafrass.
+The area contains both former lake bed and beach ridges of glacial Lake Maumee.
+Witherell Woods is currently managed by the City of Detroit and People for Palmer Park to reduce the prevalence of invasive plant species and preserve this natural wonder for generations to come.

-The Handball Courts
+Handball courts

 The handball courts were constructed in 1950, and were the scene of the National 3 Wall Championships between 1950 and 1972.
 They fell into disrepair in the 1970s, as did other areas of Palmer Park due to political, racial and financial issues of the time.
 Their last use was as compost bins, where the city stored wood chips and manure from the nearby Detroit Mounted Police Station in Palmer Park.
 During the time between 2010 and 2017, The People for Palmer Park (PFPP) recognizing the importance to the park and community, sought out a benefactor to refurbish the courts.
 In 2018, the Michigan Handball Association (MHA) answered that call and raised the seed funding.
 Play resumed in August 2018 and the courts were officially rededicated in September.
 Currently, the two organizations are developing resident and youth programs to introduce the game to a new generation of players.